-Staff recommends that the requested WSRA funds be granted contingent upon the Authority being approved by the CWCB for a loan and executing the loan contract for the remainder of the project's costs as detailed in this agenda item.
+Staff recommends that the requested WSRA funds be granted contingent upon the Authority executing the loan contract for the remainder of the project's costs as detailed at the May 2011 board meeting.
 WSRA funds are also contingent on resolution of legal issues concerning the purchase of ALP water and use of the ALP intake structure.